neovim/neovim/README.md

 mappings can be enabled by setting `g:vimspector_enable_mappings` to the specified value.

+Please note: Currently there are no `<plug>` mappings.
+These will be added in future to make custom mappings much easier.

 ## Visual Studio / VSCode

-To use Visual Studio-like mappings, add the following to your `vimrc` before loading vimspector:
+To use Visual Studio-like mappings, add the following to your `vimrc` **before loading vimspector**:

 ```viml
 let g:vimspector_enable_mappings = 'VISUAL_STUDIO'